We’re fast approaching the time of year for tapping birch trees.

 Neither of these claims seem particularly likely; if you put a hole in a tree there will inevitably be some degree of harm.

-But at the other end of the scale, that any hole will kill the tree seems equally unlikely.
+But at the other end of the scale, that putting a hole in a tree will kill it, seems equally unlikely.
 One of the many things I love about trees is their resilience.
 They have evolved to survive high winds, lightning strikes and grazing by animals.
 We coppice our woodland regularly and the trees grow back.
 So will putting a single hole in a tree kill it?

 How harmful is it?